tchitchek-lab/CellVizR/README.md

 ## 2.2 Importing cell expression profiles (import)

-The `import` function allows importing the expression matrix of the cytometry files into a `Celldata` object.
+The `import` function allows importing the expression matrix of the cytometry files into a `UMAPdata` object.

 The files to be loaded must be in FCS or txt format.
 The `import` function is used as below: